Think of a narcissist.

 Can Covert Narcissists Have Empathy?

-Covert narcissists are rarely empathetic toward others in their actions, but they may use words or even small gestures to appear as though they have empathy and aren’t a narcissist.
-What’s what makes covert narcissists so tricky.
+Covert narcissists are rarely empathetic toward others in their actions, but they may use words or even small gestures to appear as though they have empathy and aren't a narcissist.
+Pretending to be empathetic is what makes it so difficult to identify them as a narcissist!

 On the NarcissisticAbuse subreddit, a user asked former victims of narcissists how narcissists fake empathy.
 Here are some of the responses:

-- “My N’s actions wouldn’t mirror his words.
-He would ask me what was wrong, and say he was sorry to hear If I was struggling etc, but it always felt flat.
-It was as if he was regurgitating phrases he’d heard other people say, or lines from films.
+• "My N’s actions wouldn’t mirror his words.
+He would ask me what was wrong and say he was sorry to hear If I was struggling, but it always felt flat.
+It was as if he was regurgitating phrases he’d heard other people say or lines from films.
 There was no intention behind his words because he never actively did anything practically to offer support.
 Where other friends would dive in and take action to help me when there was nothing in it for them, he would vanish if a thankless good deed was in order.
-He only ever offered ‘empathy’ if there was something in it for him, like getting my attention back after a discard, getting sex, or getting back in my good books after going too far.”
+He only ever offered ‘empathy’ if there was something in it for him, like getting my attention back after a discard, getting sex, or getting back in my good books after going too far."

 Online forums like this can be a great resource if you are dealing with a narcissist in your life.